A tree grows in Manteo, hovering high over an old downtown house with a canopy that covers nearly half a city block.

-"Most trees this tall in Dare County have been blown down by a hurricane," said John Van Riper, a ranger with the North Carolina Forest Service stationed in Dare County.
+"Most trees this tall in Dare County have been blown down by a hurricane," says John Van Riper, a ranger with the North Carolina Forest Service stationed in Dare County.

 Southern magnolias are among the best known and loved trees in the southeast.
 They grow large glossy leaves and bloom with flagrant creamy white flowers.
 Their shade can drop the temperature several degrees even on a hot July day.
 It can be one of the great southern pleasures to sip a lemonade under a magnolia tree.

 They also have drawbacks.
 While it is an evergreen, leaves can fall year round and the thick canopy can prevent growing a lawn or a garden.